MatthewRasa/tcnj-acm-knowledge-base/README.md

 ## This Week's Meeting

-The CS department ice cream social (hosted by ACM, WiCS, and UPE) will be this **Wednesday, September 9 from 1:30 PM - 3:00 PM** at the **Science Complex fountain area**.

-Since this intersects with our 2:30 PM meeting time, we won't be holding a formal meeting this week.
-See you all at the Science Complex!
+The next ACM meeting will be on Wednesday 9/16 in the Mac Lab (Forcina 403) from 2:30 - 3:30 pm.
+The meeting agenda can be found [here](https://github.com/tcnj-acm/tcnj-acm-knowledge-base/blob/master/meeting-materials/fall-2015/agenda-9-16-15.md).
+We hope to see you all there!

 ## Future Meetings